pickordian/pickordian/README.md

 ### Hi there 👋
+### My name is Long, and I'm a software engineer primarily working on front-end projects.
 <!--
 **pickordian/pickordian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.